|

 to do their own learning - no double standards for leaders and participants.

-You may care to present these aims and values to your trainee leaders
+You may care to present these aims and values to your trainee leaders for

-discussion is generally a good way to establish agreement on the task
+a good way to establish agreement on the task in hand.
+Be prepared to be challenged

-emerges.
-If you have a discrepancy between what your goals or the organisations
+and to accept whatever concensus emerges.
+If you have a discrepancy between

-goals are for the group and the groupss goals this must be addressed.
+groupss goals this must be addressed.

 |